-For a radio astronomy instrument, the test signal should include:
+For a radioastronomy instrument, the test signal should include:

-- a truly Gaussian white noise, with a RMS noise spectral density N, and a statistics good enough to perform deep integrations(at least several minutes) with a measurement noise $\sigma_N$ in accordance to the radiometer equation $\sigma_N = N/\sqrt{\tau B}$ , - a few (2 in the UniBoard)pure sinusoidal tones, with power ranging from a small fraction to most (e.g. 90%) of the total power in the samples, - a comb of calibration tones with predictable phase.
+- a truly Gaussian white noise, with a RMS noise spectral density N, and a statistics good enough to perform deep integrations (at least several minutes) with a measurement noise $\sigma_N$ in accordance to the radiometer equation: $\sigma_N = N/\sqrt{\tau B}$ - a few (2 in the Uniboard) pure sinusoidal tones, with power ranging from a small fraction to most (e.g. 90%) of the total power in the samples - a comb of calibration tones with predictable phase.

-A block schematics of the generator is shown in Figure 5.
 The generator operates on a parallel sample representation of the data.
 Both the parallelization factor and the sample bit width are parameterized.